grg1bbs/Terraform_ISE_AWS_Deployment/README.md

 ```

 #### Additional Note
-The aws_instance resources in the 'ise.tf' file that are used to create the ISE EC2 instances include an optional block for:
+The aws_instance child module resource in the './modules/ise/ise.tf' file that is used to create the ISE EC2 instances includes an optional block for:
 ```bash
   lifecycle {
     ignore_changes = [user_data]
   }
 ```

-This was included due to a customer concern of having the cleartext password stored in the 'ise31aws1.txt' and 'ise31aws2.txt' files used for the user_data.
+This was included due to a customer concern of having the cleartext password stored in the 'ise34aws1.txt' and 'ise34aws2.txt' files used for the user_data.
 This allows the passwords to be changed in these files after the initial deployment without causing a change/rebuild of those resources by terraform.

 This block can be removed from those resource blocks if preferred.